ps428/AMY/Flutter/amy/README.md

 - [ ] User's record of donation
 - [ ] Add a user manual
 - [ ] Add a QnA page
+- [ ] Confirmation button upon donation
+- [ ] Timestamp of donation and serving
+- [ ] In an notification on meal serving
+- [ ] Use group by kind of something to get superstar from the bill table
+- [ ] Add a graph.
+Can use sunc_fusion_flutter_charts